camel-chased/cls.js/README.md

 }

 myInstance.mixWithObject(dynamo);
-myInstance.someOtherMethod(); //"this method is added in runtime"
+myInstance.someOtherMethod(); //"this method is added at runtime"

 // extending ...